The Lost Art of the Cheese Taco…..

 ----Culinary School Tips

-* read through your entire recipe several times until you know exactly what you are doing, this can save so much time in the kitchen.
+know exactly what you are doing, this can save so much time in the kitchen.

-* get all ingredients out at the beginning of your recipe.
-This can save you from losing your mind if you are halfway through a recipe and are missing a key ingredient.
+This can save you from losing your mind if you are halfway through a recipe and

 **If you are new to cayenne, be VERY CAREFUL!
 Cayenne is the Chuck Norris of spices, go easy if you aren’t used to using cayenne.